lima-vm/lima/docs/internal.md

 Note that we intentionally avoid using `~/Library/Application Support/Lima` on macOS.

-We use `~/.lima` so that we can have enough space for the length of the socket path, which can be only 104 characters on macOS.
+We use `~/.lima` so that we can have enough space for the length of the socket path, which must be less than 104 characters on macOS.

 ### Instance directory (`${LIMA_HOME}/<INSTANCE>`)